 her new home on the east coast!

-is completing her Master's in Mental Health Counseling and
+holds a Master's in Mental Health Counseling from Cambridge

 Before coming to The Door is Open Counseling Center, she gained